Skip to main content

 For each transaction, you can check the following details:

-- Processed: Tokens have been successfully claimed on the destination chain.
+• Processed — Successfully claimed on the destination

 Claim tokens